cubiclesoft/createprocess-windows/README.md

 This project is intended primarily for use from batch files (.bat) to execute other programs.
 If it can be done with CreateProcess(), it can be done with this command-line program.

 Why would you need this?
 One use-case would be for programs that don't play nice even with the 'start' command.
-For example, Apache 'httpd.exe' hangs the command-line even with 'start /B /MIN' but using this program with /f=DETACHED_PROCESS and Apache starts completely in the background.
+For example, Apache 'httpd.exe' hangs the command-line even with 'start /B /MIN' but running this program with `/f=DETACHED_PROCESS` and Apache starts completely in the background.
 I developed this primarily for Apache (way overkill for one feature), but I've had need for this program for other things on many different occasions.

 GitHub is a perfect fit for this sort of project.
 The latest source and binaries reside here, so updating is a matter of running a 'git pull'.
 You can also use it as a submodule in your own Git project.
 If you know of any changes that need to be made, submit a pull request so that everyone benefits.